maoz-grossman/Alice-in-Wonderland/README.md

 The object of the game is to go as far as possible

-while the player earns as much money as possible
+while the player trys to earn as much money as possible